 Dr. Dave Levin: We’ve been talking with Nikki Kent, senior vice president of operations for Sansoro health.
 Nikki thanks again for joining us today.

 Nikki: Thank you.

-Dave: You’ve been listening to 4 x 4 health sponsored by Sansoro health.
+Dr. Dave Levin: You’ve been listening to 4 x 4 Health sponsored by Sansoro health.
 Sansoro health, integration at the speed of innovation.
 Check them out at www.Sansorohealth.com.
 I hope you’ll join us next time for another 4 x 4 discussion with health care innovators.
 Until then I’m your host dr. Dave Levin.
 Thanks for listening.